Servings: 3 servings 1x

 - Cook the chicken for 4-5 minutes on each side.
 Remove chicken from the pan and reduce the heat to medium-low.
 At this point, add your pot of water to the stove to boil the water for the pasta.

-- Add the tomatoes to the skillet to blister.
+- Add the other 1.5 tsp of oil and tomatoes to the skillet to blister.
 Increase the heat to medium.
 You want to hear the tomatoes sizzle, but not burn.
 If they start to burn, reduce the heat.
 Allow the tomatoes to blister for 5 minutes.

 - Reduce the heat to medium low and add your diced garlic to the pan with the tomatoes.
 Saute for about a minute until the garlic is fragrant.
 Add the balsamic vinegar to the pan and saute for another minute.